Man's Best Friend (album): Composition

-Man’s Best Friend is primarily a pop record that blends a diverse range of retro-inspired styles, drawing prominently from disco, country, and R&B. Critics have noted the album's homage to 1970s disco – particularly evident on tracks such as "Tears" – alongside nods to 1980s synth-pop and glam-pop, with stylistic references to ABBA and Fleetwood Mac.
-The album's production incorporates a wide array of live and eclectic instrumentation, including clavinet, sitar, and agogô, creating an organic, layered texture that contrasts with contemporary pop minimalism.
-Lyrically, the album explores themes of romantic frustration, desire, and the dynamics of emotional power, often delivered through Carpenter's characteristic wit, innuendo, and incisive humor.
+Man’s Best Friend is primarily a pop and soft rock record that blends retro-inspired styles.
+Critics have compared the album's music to ABBA, and Fleetwood Mac's Tusk album.
+The album's eclectic production includes Clavinet, sitar and agogô.
+The lyrics are snarky and witty.

-Album artwork and controversy
+Album artwork controversy

-The album's cover artwork features Carpenter posed on a hand and knees in a black mini dress and heels while an anonymous figure, cropped out of the frame, grabs her hair.
+The album's cover artwork, revealed via Carpenter's Instagram account on June 11, 2025, features her posed on a hand and knees in a black mini dress and heels while an anonymous male figure, cropped out of the frame, grabs her hair.
 Another promotional image showcases a dog with the album's name written on its collar.
-The cover received polarized responses and garnered controversy on social media.
+The cover received criticism and garnered controversy on social media.
 Some critics deemed it offensive and appealing to the male gaze in a detrimental manner to women.
 Glasgow Women's Aid, a charity providing support for victims of domestic abuse, called it "regressive" and "pandering to the male gaze and [promotion of] misogynistic stereotypes" with "an element of violence and control".
 Kuba Shand-Baptiste of The i Paper wrote: "At best, Carpenter's cover is a bad example of satire.
 It's titillating to those who do believe women are inferior".
 Arwa Mahdawi of The Guardian said the cover was not "subtle or sex-positive—it's just soft porn pandering to the male gaze", criticizing the concept of hair-grabbing as insensitive.

 Others saw the cover as satire—a way to challenge "misogynistic expectations of women" and their sexual desires.
 Adrian Horton of The Guardian thought that Carpenter was "clearly working in the Madonna tradition of sexual provocation for provocation's sake, poking fun at tropes and people's prudishness with an alluring frankness".
 Dominique Sisley of Dazed wrote: "The idea that one image has that much influence, in an internet full of hardcore pornography, where men can now freely make deepfakes or use AI prompts to create a whole world of horrors, seems a bit delusional".
 Jessica Clark of Mamamia thought that Carpenter was "not reinforcing objectification, but rather skewering it".
 Helen Coffey of The Independent believed that the cover's detractors "know literally nothing about Carpenter, her music or her brand".
 Emma Specter of Vogue called the controversy the result of a "depressingly puritanical society".
 Taylor Crumpton of Time similarly stated that Carpenter "is not the problem.
 Our lack of orgasms is."
 Carly Simon, whose 1975 album Playing Possum received similar controversy, defended the cover and did not understand why it was "getting such flak".
 She said: "It seems tame.
 There have been far flashier covers than hers."
+Some online even compared it humorously to the Spinal Tap album Smell The Glove.